wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-a-new-widget.rst

 Defining a Widgets FXML
 -----------------------
 In this example, we will create 2 slider to help us control the X and Y coordinates of our Point2D data type we created in previous sections.
 In order to create an empty, blank window for our widget, we need to create a ``Pane``.
-In simple terms a Pane is a "Parent" UI elements that contains other "Child" UI elements, in this case, 2 sliders.
+In simple terms a Pane is a "Parent" UI element that contains other "Child" UI elements, in this case, 2 sliders.
 There are many different types of Pane, they are as noted:

 - Stack Pane